-The limitation upon use or misuse of County equipment and systems is detailed in HCPM §§6.01-6.03.
-Neither Internet access nor electronic mail should be used for any illegal purpose.
+The limitation upon use or misuse of County equipment and systems is detailed in BCEH §7.
+Neither Internet access nor electronic mail should be used for any illegal purpose and personal use should be kept to a minimum.

 9.4 Communication